-The labour force is comprised of all persons aged 15 years or over who were engaged in any form of economic activity for at least one hour during the week proceeding October 10, 2010, or who were willing and able to be engaged in producing economic goods and services.
-Also included are all those persons who were temporarily absent from work during the week proceeding October 10, 2010.
-Hence, the labour force is made up of all those persons who either had jobs (the Employed), or those who did not have jobs but were willing and able to work (the Unemployed).
+The labour force is comprised of all persons aged 15 years or over who were engaged in any form of economic activity for at least one hour during the week proceeding 10th October 2021 or who were seeking, willing and available/able to be engaged in producing economic goods and services.
+Also included are all those persons who were temporarily absent from work during the week proceeding 10th October 2021.
+Hence, the labour force is made up of all those persons who either had jobs (the Employed) or those who did not have jobs but were seeking, willing and available to work (the Unemployed).

-3.1.9 Marital and Union Status
+Marital and Union Status

-Marital status refers to legal marital status which can only be one of the five choices: married, no longer married due to divorce, separation from a spouse, or death of a spouse; or never married.
-This is distinct from union status which takes into consideration living arrangements with a spouse or partner regardless of marital status.
+Marital status refers to the legal marital status, which can only be one of the five choices: married, no longer married due to divorce, separation from a spouse, or death of a spouse;

+or never married.
+This is distinct from union status, which considers living arrangements with a spouse or partner regardless of marital status.

-A person who is legally married, but is separated from his/her spouse and was granted legal separation by the Courts, is coded as 'Legally separated.'
+A legally married person separated from their spouse and was granted legal separation by the Courts is coded as 'Legally separated.'

-A person who is legally married, but is separated from his/her spouse and has taken no legal action to separate, is coded at 'Legally married.'
+A person who is legally married, but is separated from their spouse and has taken no legal action to separate, is coded as 'Legally married.'

-A person who has never been married but is living in common-law union with a partner, no matter the age or the number of years living with the same partner, is marked as 'never married.'
+A person who has never been married but is living in a common-law union with a partner, no matter their age or the number of years living with the same partner, is marked as 'never married.'

 Union status refers to spouses' or partners' living arrangements.
-Therefore, a person who is legally married could be living away from a spouse.
+Therefore, a legally married person could be living away from a spouse.

-To be in a 'visiting partner' union, the partners must have a child together that was born between October 2009 and September 2010.
-All 'girlfriend/boyfriend' relationships are considered 'not in union' if the criteria for visiting partner is not met.
+To be in a 'visiting partner' union, the partners must have a child together that was born between October 2020 and September 2021.
+All 'girlfriend/boyfriend' relationships are considered 'not in union' if the criteria for a visiting partner are not met.